top of page

 Parts of Speech (Practice)

 Parts of Speech (Practice) I. Identify the part of speech for the bolded word in each sentence.
 1. The clumsy puppy tripped over its own paws.
 2. She quickly finished her homework before dinner.
 3. We went to the store to buy some milk.
 4. Wow!
 That was an incredible performance.
 5. The teacher handed out the new textbooks.
 6. He is very happy with his new bicycle.
 7. I wanted to go for a walk, but it started to rain.
 8. They decided to watch a movie tonight.
-9. The c
+9. The coffee sm

 englishiseasierwithamal.com